Wradgio/jamlin/README.md

 ![Logo](./jamlin_logo.svg)

 # JaMLin
-**Ja**va **M**arkup **L**anguage **In**ternalization is a simple command line tool for internalisation of markup files (HTML, XML).
-It's like **_gettext_** but for markup language files, without need of special functions and with JSON files to store your translation strings.
+**Ja**va **M**arkup **L**anguage **In**ternalization is command line tool for internalisation of markup files (HTML, XML).
+It's like **_gettext_** but without need make makup dirty with anything special (like _() functions or lang attributes).
+It uses JSON files to store your strings - send these files to your translators with link to [**JaMLin Editor**](https://github.com/Wradgio/Jamlin-Editor/) app.

 ## What is it good for
-For projects that use static HTML or XML that need to be translated.
-Sometimes you need to keep HTML in project without additional attributes or special tags, but with some internalisation tool.
+For projects that use static HTML or XML that need to be translated and keep untouched otherwise.
+Sometimes you need to keep HTML pure in project without additional attributes, special tags or other languages involved, but with some internalisation tool.

 ## Quick start